JuliaData/DataFrames.jl/docs/src/lib/functions.md

   is used).
 - `join*` functions for composing output data frame (but currently not for finding matching rows in joined data frames).
-- `combine`, `select[!]`, and `transform[!]` on `GroupedDataFrame` when performing multiple transformations (each transformation is spawned in a separate task)
+- `combine`, `select[!]`, and `transform[!]` on `GroupedDataFrame` when either of the conditions below is met:
+  * multiple transformations are performed (each transformation is spawned in a separate task)
-- `combine` when a transformation produces one row per group and the passed transformation is a custom function (i.e. not for standard reductions, which use optimized single-threaded methods).
+  * a transformation produces one row per group and the passed transformation is a custom function (i.e. not for standard reductions, which use optimized single-threaded methods).

 In general at least Julia 1.4 is required to ensure that multi-threading is used and the Julia process must be started with more than one thread.
 Some operations